BehaviorEnterprises/Fex/pkg/README.md

 + python2

-Dependencies for building fex include the above packages, along with any associated -dev packages for distros that use split packages (e.g., ubuntoo), and the following:
+Dependencies for building fex include the above packages, along with any associated -dev or -devel packages for distros that use split packages, and, of course, git to pull the source code.

-+ git
-+ latex2man

 ####Building